 And put away your trekking poles.
 I found that they could get stuck in between the wooden planks.

 As you get closer to the peaks above, you might notice wildflowers in the meadows!
 I was shocked there were still some alive this late in the season (September), but happy they were around.

-Make sure you turn around and pose with your back facing the Logan Pass Visitor Center!
-This will make for some dreamy, pre-sunset photo pictures.
-WTF am I looking at in the picture below?
-NOT A CLUE.
-JUST LIVIN LIFE I GUESS.
+Photo Tip: Make sure you turn around and pose with your back facing the Logan Pass Visitor Center!

 Middle: Hidden Lake Overlook Trail Meadows

 The boardwalk will end at the highest point on Hidden Lake Overlook Trail, and it will bring you to a beautiful meadow in Glacier National Park.
 If you’re lucky, you might even see mountain goats!
 They love to hang around here.

 And PLEASE, if you see any wildlife, do not approach and AVOID feeding it at all costs!
 Feeding a wild animal can get them accustomed to begging humans for food, meaning they’re more likely to attack a human, which can ultimately lead to their death by park rangers (for safety purposes).

 The little dirt path through the meadow will wrap around Clements Mountain.
 If you take another second to stop, you’ll notice that the view behind you just got that more grand.
 The best part of Hidden Lake Overlook Trail is coming up!

 Photo Tip: If you’re quiet, you might be able to snag a picture of the goats in this area!
 I suggest having your 70-200 lens ready to go.